 The world can seem like a pretty chaotic and bewildering place to newborns.
 One minute you’re in a nice, quiet and rather confined space; the next you’re in the bright lights with voices and your foot hitting an ink pad!

-But fortunately, as we approach Mother’s Day on May 10th, moms know their own.
+But fortunately, on this Mother’s Day, May 9th 2021, moms know their own.
 They know the sight, touch and smell of their own and just exactly how to soothe a small and vulnerable new entry into the world.